nguyenviettung7691/employee-timesheet-enhance/README.md

 ## How to use

-Go to the "TIMESHEET" tab to see your much needed information.
-If it doesn't show up after 3 seconds, please refresh.
+* Go to the "TIMESHEET" tab to see your much needed information.
+* If it doesn't show up after 3 seconds, please refresh.
+* Make sure that today's weekday is selected.
+If not, click on today's weekday and refresh.

+## Version

+2.010825